AdminTurnedDevOps/PearsonCourses/Running-Containers-In-GCP/section3/demo/readme.md

 There isn't much needed to turn on in the **Advanced settings**, but it also wouldn't hurt if you'd like to test out any of the options.

 4. You'll be brought to a page that shows the cluster is currently being created.
-Once created, you'll see that it's added to the Anthos Fleet.
+Once created, you'll see a "register" button.
+Click the button to register the cluster with Anthos.

+Once you go to the Clusters tab in Anthos, you'll now see your cluster available.